 To study the significance — past, present and future — of the Arthurian legends.
 (This further clause was added later, when the Society was based in Bristol.)

-Until it was voluntarily dissolved in 2009 (its golden jubilee year) the Society’s main activities were focused on projects, principally early medieval archaeology — a hillfort, Roman villa and Early Christian church site — and contributions to Pendragon, its magazine-style journal.
+Until it was voluntarily dissolved in 2009 (its golden jubilee year) the Society’s main activities were focused on projects, principally early medieval archaeology — a hillfort, a Roman villa and an Early Christian church site — and contributions to Pendragon, its magazine-style journal.
 The journal included news, views and reviews as well as articles, often substantial.
 Its members, many from overseas, included authors, academics and artists among its ranks as well as amateurs.
 For much of its existence I was contributing editor.

 Pendragonry therefore will include many of my contributions to the journal, with additional commentary where necessary.
 Of course it will, since it’ll represent my opinions, be very opinionated.
 I do welcome comments, even criticisms (because opinions can change!) but naturally only those conducted politely.